Is It Time to Focus on Preventive Strategies for Alzheimer’s Disease, and Advocacy for Standard, Routine Cognitive Screening?

 • Maintain your social contacts – staying socially engaged with friends and family can lengthen your life span, improve your physical health with greater immunity to illness, and even reduce the risks of depression and dementia.

-• Protect hour head – physical injury to the head can ultimately produce progressive, irreversible neurocognitive decline.
+• Protect your head – physical injury to the head can ultimately produce progressive, irreversible neurocognitive decline.
 Wear your seat belt in cars and wear a helmet when riding a bicycle or motorcycle.
 Ensure you have assistance when using ladders.

 • Maintain optimal dental health – poor dental hygiene or gum disease may put one at higher risk to develop Alzheimer’s disease.
 Good dental hygiene reduces the chance that one will need invasive dental work during which oral bacteria may get into the blood stream and enter the brain, leading to an immune response that can damage or kill brain cells (neurons) and ultimately lead to symptoms of Alzheimer’s disease.